bytecodealliance/rustix/README.md

-`rustix` has its own code for making direct syscalls, similar to the [`sc`] and [`scall`] crates, though `rustix` can use either the Rust `asm!` macro or out-of-line `.s` files so it supports Rust versions from 1.48 though Nightly.
+`rustix` has its own code for making direct syscalls, similar to the [`sc`] and [`scall`] crates, though `rustix` can use either the Rust `asm!` macro or out-of-line `.s` files so it supports Rust versions from 1.48 through Nightly.
 `rustix` can also use Linux's vDSO mechanism to optimize Linux `clock_gettime` on all architectures, and all Linux system calls on x86.
 And `rustix`'s syscalls report errors using an optimized `Errno` type.